chigozienri/tahquitz/README.md

 You can buy it as a printed book [at lulu.com](http://www.lulu.com/spotlight/benjamin_crowell).

+The book, including the drawings and photos, is under an open-source license, so you can modify it or use it for your own purposes.
+If you come up with a topo and route description for a climb that I haven't included, and you want to let me include it here, that would be great.
+I can handle the formatting.

 I have a separate repository for photos and photo topos in color: http://github.com/bcrowell/tahquitz_photography .